Tom Chambers (basketball): Charlotte Hornets (1997)

 After his stint in Israel, Chambers signed a contract with the Charlotte Hornets.
-He played twelve games with the Hornets but was waived.
+He played twelve games with the Hornets but was waived in April 1997 with the return of Anthony Mason to the team.

 Philadelphia 76ers (1997)

 Chambers played in one more NBA game, with the Philadelphia 76ers, during the 1997–98 regular season before retiring.
 In the last game of his career which was against the Cleveland Cavaliers, played on November 26, 1997, he had six points.
 He also had two rebounds, and two steals for the 76ers, in his only appearance with the team.

-Player profile
+Player profile and legacy

 Chambers appeared in 16 NBA seasons as a member of the San Diego Clippers, Seattle SuperSonics, Phoenix Suns, Utah Jazz, Charlotte Hornets, and Philadelphia 76ers.
 He scored 20,049 total points in the NBA for a career average of 18.1 points per game.
 His career high was a 60-point performance with the Suns against the Sonics on March 24, 1990.
 He appeared in four NBA All-Star Games during his career (1987, 1989, 1990, and 1991), earning game MVP honors in 1987 after scoring 34 points.
 He also played in the 1993 NBA Finals as a member of the Suns, but the team lost to the Chicago Bulls.
 He is one of just two players (alongside Antawn Jamison) currently eligible for induction into the Basketball Hall of Fame who have scored 20,000 points and who have not been inducted.
+In the timespan of his career, Chambers was one of just eight players with 20,000 points.